Compact disc: VinylDisc

-Manufacture
+Manufacture, cost, and pricing

 In 1995, material costs were 30 cents for the jewel case and 10 to 15 cents for the CD.
 The wholesale cost of CDs was $0.75 to $1.15, while the typical retail price of a prerecorded music CD was $16.98.
 On average, the store received 35 percent of the retail price, the record company 27 percent, the artist 16 percent, the manufacturer 13 percent, and the distributor 9 percent.
 When 8-track cartridges, compact cassettes, and CDs were introduced, each was marketed at a higher price than the format they succeeded, even though the cost to produce the media was reduced.
 This was done because the perceived value increased.
 This continued from phonograph records to CDs, but was broken when Apple marketed MP3s for $0.99, and albums for $9.99.
 The incremental cost, though, to produce an MP3 is negligible.

 Writable compact discs

 Recordable CD

-Recordable Compact Discs, CD-Rs, are injection-molded with a "blank" data spiral.
+Recordable Compact Discs, CD-Rs, are injection-molded with a blank data spiral.
 A photosensitive dye is then applied, after which the discs are metalized and lacquer-coated.
 The write laser of the CD recorder changes the color of the dye to allow the read laser of a standard CD player to see the data, just as it would with a standard stamped disc.
 The resulting discs can be read by most CD-ROM drives and played in most audio CD players.
 CD-Rs follow the Orange Book standard.

 CD-R recordings are designed to be permanent.
 Over time, the dye's physical characteristics may change causing read errors and data loss until the reading device cannot recover with error correction methods.
 Errors can be predicted using surface error scanning.
 The design life is from 20 to 100 years, depending on the quality of the discs, the quality of the writing drive, and storage conditions.
-However, testing has demonstrated such degradation of some discs in as little as 18 months under normal storage conditions.
+Testing has demonstrated such degradation of some discs in as little as 18 months under normal storage conditions.
 This failure is known as disc rot, for which there are several, mostly environmental, reasons.

 The recordable audio CD is designed to be used in a consumer audio CD recorder.
 These consumer audio CD recorders use SCMS (Serial Copy Management System), an early form of digital rights management (DRM), to conform to the AHRA (Audio Home Recording Act).
 The Recordable Audio CD is typically somewhat more expensive than CD-R due to lower production volume and a 3 percent AHRA royalty used to compensate the music industry for the making of a copy.

 High-capacity recordable CD is a higher-density recording format that can hold 20% more data than conventional discs.
 The higher capacity is incompatible with some recorders and recording software.